 In perhaps a touch of irony, losing my hair actually made it easier from trans point of view.
 Sure, I’m not overly keen on my hair heading further south every winter, but there’s not much I can do about it Well, other than learn to live with it….or without it, if you see what I mean.

 Being a part timer (genderfluid? non-binary?)
-I get to switch between nodes and not having hair I could style either way means wearing a wig.
+I get to switch modes and not having hair I could style either way means wearing a wig.
 Not that you should have to, but for me, I prefer to.
-It helps me feel more feminine and having written various wigs over the years, there is a style that makes me think This is Me.
+It helps me feel more feminine and having worn various wigs over the years, there is a style that makes me think This is Me.
+I dare say, that at some point you’ll find a style/length/colour that makes you feel right.
+I’m hoping this post will help you shortcut that process.

 Reflecting on last time’s post about shopping, when it comes to getting a wig there’s the usual suspects: online, real world, and second hand.